23rd Week of Pregnancy (Week 23)

 Active movement is a good sign – your baby is practising coordination, strengthening muscles, and responding to its environment.

-What helps with fatigue in week 23 of pregnancy?
+What helps with tiredness in week 23?

-Which symptoms are normal in the 23rd week of pregnancy?
+What symptoms are normal in the 23rd week of pregnancy?

 What is vernix caseosa and what is its function?